 All food and nonfood items packaged by your business must be properly labeled before they are sold.
 The law requires the following to be on all food items:

 - The name, street address, city, state, and zip code of the manufacturer, packer, or distributor.

 - An accurate statement of the net amount of food in the package in metric as well as English (standard) units.

 - Common or usual name of the food.

 - Ingredients in the food in descending order.

-- Any allergens in the product, including the eight major allergens:
+- Any allergens in the product, including the nine major allergens:

 - milk and all milk products

 - crustacean shellfish

 A simple statement following the ingredients panel is the best way to notify consumers of allergens in the product.